Troubleshooting

 secretKey: credentials

-We recommend that you use secretKey, even when credential metadata is available to reduce the overhead of interpreting parsing multiple JSON attributes.
+secretKeyeven when credential metadata is available, to reduce the overhead of parsing multiple JSON attributes.

-HTTP requests reaching the AppRouter are not getting forwarded to the application server (pods)
+HTTP requests to the AppRouter are not forwarded to the application server

-The Approuter component maps incoming requests to destinations (applications or services) that have been configured.
-If you’re using an xs-app.json file with your Approuter to specify route mapping to various destinations, ensure that the destinationName property for the SAP Cloud Application Programming Model back end is specified in the corresponding CAPApplicationVersion configuration.
-CAP Operator will inject this destination to the Approuter pods (via environment variables).
+The AppRouter maps incoming requests to configured destinations.
+If you use an xs-app.json file to specify route mappings to various destinations, ensure that the destinationName property for the CAP back end is specified in the corresponding CAPApplicationVersion configuration.
+CAP Operator injects this destination into the AppRouter pods via environment variables.

-If your back-end service is known to take a long time, configure the destinations environment variable on the Approuter component to set the desired timeout configuration for that destination (destinationName).
-CAP Operator will overwrite the URL part of that destination to point to the right workload, the remaining settings are taken over exactly as configured.
+If your back-end service takes a long time to respond, configure the destinations environment variable on the AppRouter to set the desired timeout for that destination (destinationName).
+CAP Operator overwrites only the URL part of the destination to point to the correct workload; all other settings are preserved as configured.